Updated for 2020.

-People had so much fun with the The Curious Quilter’s Postage Stamp Quilt 2012 to 2015 Charm Swaps that I have decided to continue the swaps at least through 2015.
-The 2016 swap signup will be October 6-20, 2016.
-These swap will follow the rules listed in the signup posts (posting on October 6, 2016) and instructions cited here.
+People had so much fun with the The Curious Quilter’s Postage Stamp Quilt 2012 to 2016 Charm Swaps that I have decided to continue the swaps at least through 2015.
+The 2020 swap signup window will be August 1-9, 2020.
+These swap will follow the rules listed in the signup posts (posting on August 1, 2020) and instructions cited here.

 1. READ: The Basics.
 This is an absolute MUST, even for return swappers!
 There you can learn: